tahmidisl/wm-sales-analysis/README.md

 ## Results and Insights

 ### Identifying which payment methods dominate, and how many items move through each.
-This has use cases in terms of negotiating process fees for crewdit cards, and identifying where to invest promotional incentives.
+I did this to gain insights in terms of negotiating process fees for credit cards, and identifying what would be the best categories to invest in for promotional incentives.

 ```sq
 SELECT